Our summer adventure in Iceland

 We started our last day in Iceland going to the oldest natural pool of the country: the Secret Lagoon.
 By this time of the trip, we thought that we have already seen the highlights, but as usual, Iceland always has surprises waiting for you.

-That night we decided to sleep in a camping near the airport: the Tjaldsvæði Campsite (our favourite camping of the trip - too bad it was our last night).
+That night we decided to sleep in a camping near the airport: the Tjaldsvæði Campsite (our favorite camping of the trip – too bad it was our last night).
 In the way towards the campsite, we stopped for a great hot dog (Iceland really has the best hot dogs!).

 • Secret Lagoon: Besides of the very relaxing hot water, there are several geothermal spots and even a little Geysir, which you can see from inside the pool.
 We received a discount to enter the place as we stayed a night at Skjól Camping.

 • “Desert” beach: From the Secret Lagoon towards the Reykjanes peninsula, we stopped at a beach to appreciate the Ölfusá river.
 As there was no other tourist, we had all the beach for us to enjoy the view and take pictures.